Flavor Democracy Calls for Vector Like Leptons and Quarks: Flavor Democracy and Standard Model

 \subsection{The Fourth SM family}

 In terms of the mass matrix, the above arguments mean

 resulting in $m_{d4} = m_{e4} = m_{u4} = 4a\eta$.
 In order to give nonzero masses for the first three SM family fermions, flavor democracy has to be slightly broken \cite{ciftci2005fourth, ataug1996fourth}.
-However, the 4th SM family is almost excluded by recent data on the Higgs production cross-section and decay rates.
+However, the 4th SM family is almost excluded by recent data on the Higgs production cross-section and decay rates \cite{PhysRevLett.109.241802, DJOUADI2012310}, since in case of a heavier extra family the rate of Higgs production by gluon fusion would have been much more than have been seen by the LHC.